ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The following sections and {{examples}} contain specific guidance on how to use GNAP in different situations and deployments.
-For example, it is possible for the client instance to never request an access token and never call an RS, just as it is possible for there not to be a user involved in the delegation process.
+For example, it is possible for the client instance to never request an access token and never call an RS, just as it is possible to have no end user involved in the delegation process.

 ### Redirect-based Interaction {#sequence-redirect}